openfoodfacts/robotoff/doc/references/api.md

 - Parameters:

+                insight_id:
+                  type: string
-  - insight_id (str, required) - ID of the insight
+                  description: ID of the insight
+                annotation:
+                  type: integer
-  - annotation (int, required) - Annotation of the prediction: 1 to accept the prediction, 0 to refuse it, and -1 for "unknown".
+                  description: "Annotation of the prediction: 1 to accept the prediction, 0 to refuse it, and -1 for `unknown`"
+                  enum:
+                    - 0
+                    - 1
+                    - -1
+                update:
+                  type: integer
-  - update (int, optional) - Send the update to Openfoodfacts if `update=1`, don't send the update otherwise.
-This parameter is useful if the update is performed client-side.
+                  description: "Send the update to Openfoodfacts if `update=1`, don't send the update otherwise.
+This parameter is useful if the update is performed client-side"
+                  default: 1
+                  enum:
+                    - 0
+                    - 1
+              required:
+                - "insight_id"
+                - "annotation"
+     responses:
+        "200":
+          description: ""
+          headers: {}
+          content:
+            application/json:
+              schema:
+                type: object
+                properties:
+                  status:
+                    type: string
+                    enum:
+                      - "no_questions"

-- Response 200 (application/json)
+                      - "found"
+                  questions:
+                    type: array
+                    items:
+                      type: object

 ## Questions